 5.6.2.3.1 General

 The network may initiate the paging procedure for CS fallback when the UE is IMSI attached for non-EPS services (see example in figure 5.6.2.3.1.1).

+The network should not initiate the paging procedure for CS fallback for a UE if the MME has stored paging restriction of the UE and the Paging restriction type in the stored paging restriction preferences is set to:

+a) "All paging is restricted"; or

+b) "All paging is restricted except for specified PDN connection(s)".

 Figure 5.6.2.3.1.1: Paging procedure for CS fallback to A/Gb or Iu mode